ouadie-lahdioui/hands-on-scala/README.md

 The last example shows that it’s not enough to verify that a string contains the same number of opening and closing parentheses.

 Do this exercise by implementing the balance function in Main.scala.
-Its signature is as follows:
+Its signature is as follows :
 
 ````scala
 def balance(chars: List[Char]): Boolean